DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 An MQSI will give you the skills needed to recognise pupils’ barriers to learning and help them overcome these.

 ## Training for teaching pupils with SEND

-All initial teacher training courses cover teaching pupils with SEND.
-Once you have gained QTS, you can look for courses that specialise in SEND to develop your training further.

 You can [find a teacher training course](https://find-teacher-training-courses.service.gov.uk/) and filter by ‘courses with a SEND specialism’ if you have a particular interest in the area.